 c.
-Personally act on behalf of the Corporation in any transaction in which they or an immediate family member have a significant direct or indirect financial interest.
+Personally act on behalf of the Corporation in any transaction in which they or their immediate family have a significant direct or indirect financial interest.
 However, Directors or Associates may directly or indirectly sell, purchase, or lease property or services to or from the Corporation if:

 i.
 The transaction is in the ordinary course of business on terms and conditions generally available to the public, less any standard Corporation-approved discounts; and ii.
-The transaction is fair and reasonable to the Corporation at the time it was approved and the Director or Associate discloses details of the transaction and obtains prior written approval from the Corporation's CEO or, in the case of a Director or the CEO, the majority vote of the members of the Board who have no direct or indirect interest in the transaction.
+The transaction is fair and reasonable to the Corporation at the time it was approved and the Director or Associate discloses details of the transaction and obtains prior written approval from the Corporation's CEO or, in the case of the CEO, the Board.